 Historic Garden Week in Virginia -- Sponsored by The Garden Club of Virginia, visitors will step through the gates of more than 250 of Virginia’s most beautiful gardens, homes and historic landmarks - many right here in the historical Shenandoah Valley.
 The Historic Garden Week is the oldest (going strong for almost 80 years!) and largest statewide house and garden tour event in the nation.

 Rocktown Beer & Music Festival -- This festival started in 2011 and was such a huge success that it is back by popular demand and will be for quite some time.
-It takes place in April at Turner Pavilion in Downtown Harrisonburg, and features an extremely wide variety of beers, with live music playing throughout the event.
+It takes place in April and September at Turner Pavilion in Downtown Harrisonburg, and features an extremely wide variety of beers, with live music playing throughout the event.
 It is wise to purchase tickets in advance!

 African American Festival -- This annual celebration provides fun for all ages with music, dance, children's rides, food, craft vendors and clowns.
 A basketball tournament and educational exhibits are also scheduled.

 Valley Fest -- There is no better indication of the arrival of summer than the Shenandoah Valley Beer and Wine Festival held at Massanutten Resort.
 Bring your lawn chair or blanket and enjoy the day on the mountain as you listen to the music of great local bands and sample your favorite beverage from Virginia's finest micro-breweries and wineries.